MoldyMacaroniX/dashword.net/_src/posts/geometry-dash-golden-gates-upcoming-top-1-extreme-demon-explained.md

 # Release Date

-Rhe current release date for Golden Gates is unknown as the level is still very early in development.
+The current release date for Golden Gates is unknown as the level is still very early in development.
 We estimate, however, that it should take anywhere between 3-12 months from now.

 - - -